Komal1824/nbcPortal/README.md

-# flexxi-shop-portal
+# nbc-portal

-It's a basic application based on Jasmine framework and protractor tool using java script.
+It's a basic application based on Jasmine framework and protractor tool using java script.Movie site